vamsi1133/coachdemo/conext.README.md

 #### General Body and Layout

 *   **`body`**: Sets up the basic page font, a light background color, and uses Flexbox (`display: flex`) to center the main content on the page.
-*   **`.container`**: This is the main content block that holds both the drawing and the details panel.
-It uses `display: flex` to arrange its children side-by-side and `flex-wrap: wrap` to ensure responsiveness on smaller screens.
+*   **`.container`**: This is the main content block that holds the drawing container and the details panel.
+It uses `display: flex` and `flex-direction: column` to stack the items vertically.

 #### Drawing Container and Overlay